 In short, Zanzibar is extremely safe and many travellers return here over and over again.

 Whether travelling solo, with family and friends or as part of an organised tour, there are a few warnings and dangers travellers to this part of the world need to be aware of to make their trip to Zanzibar safe.

 In order to understand whether Zanzibar is safe for travellers, let’s review a few concerns and evaluate the risks.

 Is Zanzibar Safe for Tourists?

-The laid-back and friendly attitude of the island’s local population is a big attraction for tourists who seek fun in the sun on spectacular beaches.
+The laid-back and friendly attitude of the island’s local population is a big attraction for tourists who seek fun in the sun on the spectacular Zanzibar beaches.
 Throw in vibrant history and all the necessary amenities to make it a safe and comfortable holiday, and a return journey to this part of the world is guaranteed.